Want the latest Bay Area sports news delivered to your inbox? Sign up here to receive regular email newsletters, including “The Dime.”

 “I think our quality of life would just be great to be housed close to San Francisco and have everywhere to go,” Dahlkemper said.

-Bay FC’s new development is 49 miles — and a nightmare of a rush-hour commute — away from PayPal Park and many of the players’ San Jose housing accommodations.
+Bay FC’s new development is 49 miles — and a nightmare of a rush-hour commute — away from PayPal Park and many of the players’ San Jose housing.
 Cossington and team CEO Brady Stewart have both alluded to affordable housing and commute time being a factor in the organization’s thorough site-selection process, which included scouting more than 70 locations.

 Treasure Island was deemed the right fit.

-“Obviously we spend way more time training than playing in a game,” Dahlkemper said.
+“Obviously, we spend way more time training than playing in a game,” Dahlkemper said.
 “The priority will be to be closer to San Francisco and to be able to even be housed on Treasure Island.”

 In digging their shovels into the grounds, the NWSL’s newest franchise and the city of San Francisco materialized a pledge to the investment in both the future of women’s sports and in the development of the 88-year-old man-made island built by the Army Corps of Engineers and accessible from the Bay Bridge.